On the tightness of the maximum of branching Brownian motion in random environment: Definition of the model and the main result

 This result should be contrasted with the behaviour \eqref{eqn:unbounded_TF} of transition fronts of solutions to the inhomogeneous F-KPP equation \eqref{eqn:ranFKPPintro} discussed in the introduction.
-In \cite[Theorem~2.3, Theorem~2.4]{CDS2021} environments $\xi$ were constructed, under the additional requirement that $\es/\ei>2$, and which are within the framework being discussed here, for which solutions $w^{\xi}$ of the F-KPP equation are not tight, in the sense that they have transition fronts that grow logarithmically in time, along a subsequence.
-More precisely, it is shown that environments satisfying Assumption \ref{ass:environment} exist such that for small enough $\varepsilon>0$ there exists times and positions $(t_n)_n , (x_n)_n \in \Theta(n)$ and a function $\varphi \in \Theta( \ln n)$ such that
+More precisely, in \cite[Theorem~2.3, Theorem~2.4]{CDS2021} environments $\xi$ satisfying Assumptions~\ref{ass:environment}--\ref{ass:VEL} of the present paper were constructed for which the width of the transition front grows logarithmically in time, along a sub-sequence.
+That is, for small enough $\varepsilon>0$, there exist times and positions $(t_n)_n , (x_n)_n \in \Theta(n)$, and a function $\varphi \in \Theta( \ln n)$ such that